Magora-IOS/MAGTablesCollections/README.md

 3) you can store any item inside of cell.

 ## III EASY REQUIREMENTS:
-### After subclassing of MAGTableManager you MUST redefine next methods (they contains inside category MAGTableManager+Redefinition):
+### After subclassing of MAGTableManager you MUST redefine next methods (category MAGTableManager+Redefinition contains them):

 1 -cellClassNamesForNibOrClassRegistering return here array of cell class names for autoregistration on reusable of them.
 Example:
 InfoCell, UserCell have InfoCell.xib and UserCell.xib